 Stay Informed and Communicate

+Quite a few neighborhoods do GMRS radio very intensively.
 For our purposes, GMRS radios work well because of the low cost and the lack of need for a Ham license.
-SSEPO has installed a GMRS repeater, which allows GMRS to actually work across much of the South Skyline Area, and down to La Honda and Middleton Tract.
+SSEPO has installed a GMRS repeater, which allows GMRS to actually work across much of the South Skyline Area, and down to La Honda and Middleton Tract, see the frequency list.
 SSEPO has also provided grants to allow many of the neighborhoods to purchase GMRS radios for those who want to participate in radio communications.
 At the same time, Ham radio is very useful for longer range communication, especially given our large and often challenging terrain.
+On the other hand, some neighborhoods have too much tree cover for radio internet, others lack line of sight for some of the radio options.
+Some places do have fairly decent landlines or Comcast.

+Now, besides talking to each other, you need to be able to get help!
 When there is a large scale event, the fire department will activate a Department Operation Center (DOC) at the fire stations for communications.
 The DOCs are staffed with ARES (Amateur Radio Emergency Service) HAM operators and CERTs.
+This allows contacting fire stations using any combination of radio, telephone calls or in person visits.
 Communications from the neighborhoods requesting assistance will come to the DOC via GMRS radio or HAM radio.
 The ARES operator will then relay this information to the Emergency Operation Center (EOC).
 This will allow GMRS and HAM traffic to be brought to emergency services outside of calling 911.

 Get Prepared Now